-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 19, 2022.

-Note: Report students formerly designated as "first professional" in the graduate cells.
-For information on reporting study abroad students please see this link.
+- · Note: Report students formerly designated as "first professional" in the graduate cells. - For information on reporting study abroad students please see: This Document at NCES.GOV - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - · In cases where gender information is not provided, please distribute across the two-binary categories